Our commitment to authors is:

 Our experienced editorial staff will work with the author to ensure that the published version of their manuscript meets the high standards expected by our readers.
 They will only make changes to the text with the author’s approval in order to arrive at a publishable version.
 However if, ultimately, the editorial staff believe that changes are required which the author is not prepared to accept, we may decide not to accept the manuscript.

 Costs can vary considerably depending on the format of a book.
 Similarly, discounts expected by wholesalers, distributors and retailers are dependent on the format.
 As a result, in line with most publishers, we offer different royalty rates for each format.
 Details will be included in the Author’s Agreement, but in general royalty rates for electronic editions are significantly higher than for print editions.
-Royalties are paid biannually (usually June and December) and authors receive a statement identifying the royalties earned by sales for each of their titles.
+Royalties are paid biannually (usually calculated in June and December) and authors receive a statement identifying the royalties earned by sales for each of their titles.

 In line with most publishers our royalties are based on net receipt rather than list price – this has become inevitable as some (especially online) retailers demand a very high discount.
 We believe this is the most transparent and mutually fair way to determine royalties.